chk-n/rosda/README.md

 - `admin_api`: http endpoint for CLIs and web pages to interact with
 - `master_api`: dRPC endpoint for slaves to interact with (e.g. ping)
 - `service_manager`: handles CRUD operations for services
-- `service_state`: aggregates service metrics and logs
+- `sentry_receiver`: aggregates service metrics and logs
 - `service_scaler`: scales services based on load
 - `node_bouncer`: decides whether node can join cluster
 - `message_queue`: in memory message queue